-The Graduate Studies Committee consists of all faculty in the Department of Integrative Biology, plus faculty from other departments whose interests overlap with the EEB GSC.
-The GSC sets the policies of the graduate program curriculum and academic requirements within the guidelines of the Graduate School and the College of Natural Sciences.
+The Graduate Studies Committee consists of faculty in the Departments of Integrative Biology and Molecular Biological Sciences, as well as faculty from other departments whose interests overlap substantially with the PB GSC.
+The GSC sets the policies concerning the graduate program curriculum and academic requirements within the guidelines of the Graduate School and the College of Natural Sciences.